kulshekhar/ts-jest/docs/user/config/tsConfig.md

 #### Inline compiler options:

 Refer to the [TypeScript compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to know what can be used.
-It's basically the same that you'd put in your `tsconfig.json`'s `compilerOptions`.
+It's basically the same object you'd put in your `tsconfig.json`'s `compilerOptions`.

 <div class="row"><div class="col-md-6" markdown="block">